 What's the most important room for you in your house and why?

 I love the main living room at the farmhouse, it truly is the heart of the home.
-The large double-height fireplace is the focal point in the space, and it's surrounded by the mix of rugs and comfortable furniture.
-When you arrive at the house you instantly want to drop your bags, head to the couch, kick your feet up and relax.
+The large double-height fireplace is the focal point in the space, and it's surrounded by a mix of rugs and comfortable furniture.
+When you arrive at the house you instantly want to drop your bags, head to the couch, kick your feet up, and relax.
 When you get there, you're home.

 How would you describe your style?
 Do you have a go-to look?